slamj1/encrypt-secrets-prod/README.md

 1. Clone this repo.
 2. Adjust the path and target server settings in the provided script to match your environment.
 3. Make sure your secrets relative path directory is setup correctly and put your secrets json files there.
-4. Follow the instructions in the video!
+4. Follow the instructions in the video https://youtu.be/MSb9HF25P5c!

 # Starter Linux service file from the video
 ```